LavX/google_meet_reminder/memory-bank/activeContext.md

    - Removing "Grace UX" prefix from ringtone names for cleaner display
    - Implementing a grid layout for ringtone selection to make browsing easier
    - Adding cleanup mechanism for old custom ringtones to manage storage limits

+5. **Snooze and Early Notification Management**
+   - Storing snooze preferences and early notification settings in chrome.storage.local
+   - Implementing a tracking system to prevent duplicate early notifications
+   - Using customizable durations for snooze functionality to improve user experience
+   - Adding meeting agenda display to early notifications for better context